NOAA-GSL/MATS/apps/README-params.txt

               returns the enumerable properties of the object it is given (in this example optionsMap) as a string.
 In this case it returns the names of all the properties given to the optionsMap, which will appear on the website as the different options which the user may select.
-optionsQuery: String (optional) - In some cases the optionsMap needs to be generated from an SQL database.
-The query for the
-              database is written here as a string.
 min: integer (optional) - The minimum value that the selector may be set to.
 Only for number spinner types.
 max: integer (optional) - The maximum value that the selector may be set to.
 Only for number spinner types.
 step: integer (optional) - The value by which the selector changes whenever an arrow (up or down) is clicked on.
 Only for number spinner types.